steven2358/mlx/README.md

 ---
 - [A Neural Network Playground.](http://playground.tensorflow.org/) Play with neural networks.
 Brought by the TensorFlow team. #visualizations #interactive #tensorflow

+2016-03-23
+---
+- [Convolution arithmetic.](https://github.com/vdumoulin/conv_arithmetic) A set of animations illustrating different convolutions, from the paper "A technical report on convolution arithmetic in the context of deep learning" by Vincent Dumoulin and Francesco Visin. #cnn #deeplearning

 2016-03-09
 ---
 - [XGBoost: A Scalable Tree Boosting System.](http://arxiv.org/abs/1603.02754) A paper by Tianqi Chen and Carlos Guestrin. #papers #boosting